mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 for measurement $j$ recorded from subject $i$ at measurement time $M_j$.
 The measurement error, $\varepsilon_{ij}$, is assumed to have a normal distribution.
 As shown above, we model marker trajectories using fixed intercept and linear effect of measurement time ($\beta_0$ and $\beta_1$) along with random intercepts and slopes that vary across individuals ($u_{0i}$ and $u_{1_i}$).

 To obtain smoothed marker values to use for a new prediction, we then estimate the best linear unbiased predictors (BLUPs) $\hat{h}(Y)$ by pairing the mixed effect models with raw marker values recorded up to some time $s$.
+The package functions provide the option to instead use the BLUP estimates for the marker slope, intercept or both the intercept and slope as predictors in the PC model.

 Please see [references](#ref) below for further details.